 "I’ve got more time for me here.
 I’m convinced that my hair is growing back!”

-We’re in urgent need of more educational professionals like Paul to come and volunteer overseas.
+We’re in urgent need of more educational professionals like Paul to volunteer with VSO.
 Find out more about our volunteer jobs in teaching and education.